qvieth/mynote23/hrm.md

 - For example
   - manager who have attention to detail should create special treatment for woman who is pregnant like they should be prioritized in parking lot or elevator.
   - facilitate consolidarity or have warning towards employee who discriminate or uncooperate with other employee of LGBTQ or minorities groups.

+1. self report inflated the associations among the study variables -> field study
+2. cross-sectional design -> longitudinal
+3. homogeneous sample of Chinese medical professionals.
+These professionals worked at only 4 different hospitals, same medium size city in china -> the correlation might be strongly affected by the cultural and working environment of these company, also the nature of the job position nurse and physician